-The cable modem is not referred to as a CPE in [MULPI] and [eDOCSIS].
-Only devices in the Customer-Facing Interfaces attached to a cable modem are termed CPEs in [MULPI] and [eDOCSIS].
+The cable modem is not referred to as a CPE in [MULPIv3.0] and [eDOCSIS].
+Only devices attached to the Customer-Facing Interfaces of a cable modem are termed CPEs in [MULPIv3.0] and [eDOCSIS].
 In TR-069, all devices located in the customer premises are considered CPEs.
-For the eRouter case, the term CPE has the same meaning within DOCSIS and TR-069.
-However, in this specification the eSAFE term is used when referring to the eRouter nature.
+For the eRouter case, the term CPE has the same meaning within DOCSIS and TR-069; that is, the eRouter eSAFE is considered to be a 'CPE' under both the DOCSIS and TR-069 definitions, whereas the eCM is not.
+However, in this specification the eSAFE term is used when referring to the eRouter.